-120 VOLT AC PANEL BOARD
+120-VOLT AC PANEL BOARD

-The AC panel board section of the converter is located behind the converter's decorative door.
+The AC panel board section of the series 7300 is located behind the decorative door in the upper left-hand corner.
 This panel contains the 120 Vac branch circuit breakers for your RV.
-One of the breakers controls the 120 volt power to the 12 volt converter section located in the converter.
+One of the breakers controls the 120-volt power to the 12-volt converter section located in the lower half of the 7300.
 This breaker may also control another branch circuit.
-Check the label for what each branch circuit breaker controls.
+Check the label next to each breaker for what each branch circuit breaker controls.